wallberg/blog/_drafts/review-evolution-20.md

   - according to current science (Evolution 2.0): Adaptive Variation + Natural Selection + Time

 {% include note.html content="(Theism v Atheism) v {Random v Adaptive Evolution" %}

+There are two classes of arguments that author makes which I tend to omit here:

+- Arguments targeted at theists to convince them that evolution is real

+- Ad hominem arguments based on what some particular athiest, theist, or scientist believes or how kind of arguments they make in debates

 ## Background